BAPotts/AirPet/worklog.md

 * watch tutorial on building out user profile

 * After further research I've realized building a profile based network website is very involved and I'm running into roadblocks and overwhelm.
 I've decided to switch gears and focus on building out a more static application to communicate my project idea so I have something to present.
 The point of this assignment isn't perfection, it's about the process!

+* 10/7 Spent the morning finishing internship resumes and cover letters